Ryan Jones

 Ryan Paul Jones MBE (born 13 March 1981) is a Wales former international rugby union player who played at number eight, blindside flanker or second row.
 He was involved in three Grand Slam wins, in 2005, as captain in 2008, and 2012.
-He is one of a small group of Welsh players to have won three Grand Slams including Gerald Davies, Gareth Edwards, JPR Williams, Adam Jones, Gethin Jenkins and Alun Wyn Jones.
+He is one of a small group of Welsh players to have won three Grand Slams including Gerald Davies, Gareth Edwards, J. P. R. Williams, Adam Jones, Gethin Jenkins and Alun Wyn Jones.

 Early life

 Jones was born in Newport, and played junior football for Bristol City as a goalkeeper until the age of 14.
 He took up rugby union at age 17 to be with his friends at Risca RFC.

-Ryan Jones studied at UWIC, now Cardiff Metropolitan University gaining a BSc (Hons) from 1999 to 2002.
+Ryan Jones studied at UWIC, now Cardiff Metropolitan University, gaining a BSc (Hons) from 1999 to 2002.
 He played over a hundred games for UWIC RFC and captained the firsts in his final year.